AdobeDocs/graphql-mesh-gateway/src/pages/gateway/hooks.md

 ---
-title: Hooks transform
+title: Hooks
-description: Learn how to use the Hooks transform to add hooks before and after querying your mesh.
+description: Learn how to use the Hooks to add hooks before and after querying your mesh.
 ---

-# Hooks transform
+# Hooks

 <InlineAlert variant="info" slots="text"/>

 The hooks feature is currently in development and will be expanded in future releases.
 Only `beforeAll` hooks are currently available.

-The Hooks transform allows you to invoke a composable [local or remote](#local-vs-remote-functions) function on a targeted node.
+Hooks allow you to invoke a composable [local or remote](#local-vs-remote-functions) function on a targeted node.

-Some use cases for the `HooksTransform` include:
+Some use cases for the `Hooks` include:

 -  Authenticating a user before all operations